Frank S. Matsura

 A shadow of sorrow was cast over the community early in the week by the sudden death on Monday night of Frank S. Matsura, the Japanese photographer who has been a part and parcel of the city ever since its establishment seven years ago....
 Although an unpretentious, unassuming, modest little Japanese, Frank Matsura's place in Okanogan city will never be filled.
 He was a photographer of fine ability and his studio contains a collection of views that form a most complete photographic history of this city and surrounding country covering a period of seven or eight years.
 He was always on the job.
 Whenever anything happened Frank was there with his camera to record the event....
 He has done more to advertise Okanogan city and valley than any other individual.

 Furthermore Frank Matsura was a gentleman in every sense of the word.
 He held the highest esteem of all who knew him.
 He was one of the most popular men in Okanogan and was known from one end of this vast county to the other....
 He was well educated, being a graduate from a Japanese college at Tokio, and had done newspaper work in his native land.
 He came from a wealthy and aristocratic family in Japan.

 Matsura was buried in Okanogan and much of his work went to a close friend, Judge William Compton Brown.
 Brown ultimately donated it to the Washington State University archives, which has catalogued the images and placed a valuable collection on the internet.
 Several heavy boxes of Matsura's original glass negatives were discovered in Brown's garage after his death in 1963 and these were donated to the Okanogan County Historical Society by Eva Wilson, Brown's longtime caregiver, at the suggestion of Joseph Wicks, who had succeeded Brown as the Superior Court Judge of Okanogan County.

 In 1984, TV Asahi in Japan aired a two-hour docudrama starring Morio Kazama as Matsura.
 Collections and exhibits of Matsura's work have also been published in Japan.

-In 2002, Matsura was mentioned in the last page of "Ten no Taka" ("Sky Hawk") as a photographer of indigenous peoples of the United States.
+In 2002, Matsura was mentioned in the last page of the manga, Sky Hawk, as a photographer of indigenous peoples of the United States.

-In 2024, the Northwest Museum of Arts and Culture exhibited Matsura's work in the "Frank S. Matsura: Portraits from the borderland" exhibition.
+In 2024, the Northwest Museum of Arts and Culture exhibited Matsura's work in the "Frank S. Matsura: Portraits from the Borderland" exhibition.